-For many growers, the addition of new and interesting crops is one of the most exciting parts of gardening.
+For many growers the addition of new and interesting crops is one of the most exciting parts of gardening.
 Whether looking to expand variety in the kitchen garden or seeking to establish complete self-reliance, the addition of oil crops is an ambitious undertaking.
-While some oils require special equipment for extraction, those such as sesame, can be extracted from seeds through methods easily achieved at home.
+While some oils require special equipment for extraction, those such as sesame can be extracted from seeds through methods easily achieved at home.

-Sesame seed oil has long been used in both cooking, as well as in skincare and cosmetic applications.
+Sesame seed oil has long been used in both cooking as well as in skincare and cosmetic applications.
 Credited in having many health benefits, creating a version of “DIY sesame oil” at home is simple.
 Read on for tips on making sesame oil.

 How to Extract Sesame Oil

 Sesame oil extraction isn’t at all difficult and can be done right at home.
-All you need are some sesame seeds, and if you’re already rowing the plant in your garden, it’s even easier.
+All you need are some sesame seeds, and if you’re already growing the plant in your garden, it’s even easier.

 Remove the sesame seeds from the oven and allow them to cool.
 Add ¼ cup of toasted sesame seeds and 1 cup sunflower oil to a pan.
-Place the pan on the stovetop and gently heat for about 2 minutes.
+Place the pan on the stovetop and gently heat for about two minutes.
 If planning to cook with these oils, ensure that all ingredients used are food grade and safe to consume.